 Global Health Diplomacy

 Global health diplomacy brings together the disciplines of public health, international affairs, management, law and economics and focuses on negotiations that shape and manage the global policy environment for health.
 The relationship between health, foreign policy and trade is at the cutting edge of global health diplomacy.
-Issues of international trade impinge on health, often in significant ways.
-This is an especially challenging area for foreign diplomacy.
+The goals of this unit are:

 The following papers are in draft form for restricted distribution only.
 They reflect work in progress.
 For information and hard copies, please write to WHO_TFD@who.int.

 -John Kirton, Jenilee Guebert.
 Moving Forward on Global Health Diplomacy: Implementing G8 and APEC Commitments.
-Geneva, World Health Organization, 2008.
+Geneva, World Health Organization.

 - David Fidler.
 Navigating the Global Health Terrain: Preliminary Considerations on Mapping Global Health Diplomacy.
-Geneva, World Health Organization, 2008.
+Geneva, World Health Organization.

 - Richard Smith, Melisa Martínez Álvarez.
 Global change and health: mapping the challenges of global non-healthcare influences on health.
-Geneva, World Health Organization, 2008.
+Geneva, World Health Organization.

 - William Onzivu.
 Health Diplomacy in East Africa.
-Geneva, World Health Organization, 2008.
+Geneva, World Health Organization.

 - Nina Veenstra and Alan Whiteside.
 Global health governance and the future of health systems in developing countries: will the focus on HIV/AIDS help to (re) construct health systems or is it a deflection of resources?
-Geneva, World Health Organization, 2006.
+Geneva, World Health Organization.